 Phoenix Rideshare Car Accident Attorneys

-Ridesharing services such as Uber and Lyft have been getting a lot of attention in the media lately.
-These companies use smartphone apps to connect people on the road with people looking for a ride.
+Ridesharing services such as Uber and Lyft have become commonplace.
+These transportation network companies use smartphone apps to connect drivers already on the road with people looking for a ride.
 You open the app, drop a pin on your location, and a nearby driver responds, picking you up and taking you where you need to go.
 These ridesharing services are really just taxi services with a technological twist.
 But unlike regular taxi companies, Uber and Lyft aren’t subject to employee regulations that help keep passengers safe.

-In a city with a lot of traffic like Phoenix, more and more people are using an app to get to where they’re going.
-But, Uber and Lyft drivers aren't professionals.
-What happens when they get into accidents?
+In a city with a lot of traffic like Phoenix, more and more people are using these apps to get to where they’re going.
+But rideshare drivers aren't trained or licensed to carry passengers, so What happens when they get into accidents?
 Who is liable?
-Questions like this can only be answered by the best car accident attorneys in Phoenix.
-The Husband and Wife Law Team can help.

 To understand the risks associated with ridesharing, you should know the difference between them and traditional taxi services.

-Someone who needs a ride uses the Uber or Lyft mobile app and contacts an independent driver who is near.
+Someone who needs a ride uses the Uber or Lyft mobile app and contacts an independent driver who is nearby.
 The driver picks the person up and takes them to their destination.
 After the person gets dropped off, drivers log the trip into the app.
 The fare is handled completely through the app, with the driver usually getting 80% of the fare.
-It's actually very easy and convenient.